Vintage-Style Halloween Potion Bottles – Free Printable Labels

 Photo showing a hand ripped potion bottle label.

-Hand-rip the labels for your potion bottles.
+Making labels for potion bottles.

 Three steps or images show on how to apply coffee to paper to create an aged paper look for DIY Potion Bottle Labels.